DefiMan1729/LocalLLM/README.md

 # DeepSeek on Raspberry Pi 5

-This guide will walk you through the steps to install **Ollama** and **DeepSeek** on a Raspberry Pi 5. (without GPU or AI HAT)
+This guide will walk you through the steps for installing **DeepSeek** on a Raspberry Pi 5 and running locall AI application using Python. (without GPU or AI HAT)

 ## Prerequisites

-- Raspberry Pi 5 (I used 16GB RAM + SD card.
+- Raspberry Pi 5 (I used 16GB RAM board with 32 GB SD card.
 You can use SSD with M HAT)
 - A 64-bit version of Raspberry Pi OS (Bookworm)
 - Internet connection (for downloading the model unless you have it offline and use ESP32 access point.
-Covered later)
+ESP 32 based access points to be covered later)

 ## Step 1: Update Your System